-The SPEAKER: I remind members at the table to cease interjecting across the table while the Premier is on her feet, or indeed while any member is on their feet.
+The SPEAKER: Leader of the House!
+Leader of the Opposition!
+I remind members at the table to cease interjecting across the table while the Premier is on her feet, or indeed while any member is on their feet.

 Bridget Vallence: On a point of order, Speaker, on relevance, the question was very narrow about the sacking of the former chief commissioner by the Minister for Police.
 Could you ask the Premier to come back to that very narrow question?